 Reading time: 2 Minutes

-A best practice of managing personal finance is to monitor your financial plan's progress.
-However, different parts of your plan may require different review times.
+When managing your personal finances, it’s important to regularly review and update your financial plan to make sure it still fits your needs.
+However, different parts of your plan may require different review intervals.
 How often should you review the estate plan component of your overall plan to ensure that strategies and documents are up to date?

 Though real-time life changes override a scheduled review, you should re-evaluate your estate plan:

 - Immediately after a major life event